 Different brands tend to have different safety features, and there are generally many different handles available within each brand.
 Consider how much cutting you are planning on doing and whether you want something ergonomic or just simple.
 If possible, go into a craft or haberdashery shop and hold a few different styles to see what feels comfortable in your hand.

 Which Rotary Cutter Did I Choose?

 I purchased a new cutter last week as I'm planning on some quilting tutorials for you and chose the Olfa Deluxe 45mm.
 My old cutter was a really simple model and was prone to wobbling as I cut.
 What I liked about this Olfa is the retractable handle.

 - A proper cutting mat.
 The mat needs to be a ‘self-healing’ mat.
 This means that the cuts made on the mat will repair themselves.
-The best size to get is a size that covers your normal work surface.
-Get a good quality brand as cheaper mats are often hard and can slip and dull your blades.
+The best size to get is one that covers your normal work surface.
+Get a good quality brand, as cheaper mats are often hard and can slip and dull your blades.

-- A non-slip ruler that you use to line up and cut against with the rotary cutter.
-Years ago I used to cut leather regularly and both times I cut myself badly were due to the ruler slipping.
+- A non-slip ruler that you use to line up and cut against the rotary cutter.
+Years ago, I used to cut leather regularly, and twice I cut myself badly due to the ruler slipping.
 These days I only cut with a non-slip ruler such as those made by Omnigrip.
 If you can't get a non-slip ruler, then consider purchasing some silicone non-slip disks to add under your regular ruler like these made by Trucut.